berstend/hypertunnel/readme.md

 > When localtunnel/ngrok is not enough.

 This free TCP relay/reverse proxy service can be used to **expose any TCP/IP service** running behind a NAT.
-It's based on the excellent [node-tcp-relay](https://github.com/tewarid/node-tcp-relay) from [tewarid](https://github.com/tewarid), adding self-service multi-client support similar to localtunnel, a cool project name with "hyper" in it and **a free public server**.
+It's using [hypertunnel-tcp-relay](/packages/hypertunnel-tcp-relay) under the hood, which itself is based on the excellent [node-tcp-relay](https://github.com/tewarid/node-tcp-relay) from [tewarid](https://github.com/tewarid), adding self-service multi-client support similar to localtunnel, a cool project name with "hyper" in it and **a free public server**.

 ![wormhole](https://i.stack.imgur.com/MN8RF.gif)
 > _Fig.
 1. A: The public internet.
 B: Your local TCP/IP service. ;-)_